What Happens If You Go Over Your Fat Macros (Is This Bad?)

 If you’re struggling with incorporating fats into your diet in a balanced way, try these tips:

-• The next time you are building a meal, remember the thumb rule when incorporating your fats.
+- The next time you are building a meal, remember the thumb rule when incorporating your fats.
 Start with your protein and plants as the base of your meal, add some whole grains and when it comes to incorporating your fats, the serving should be around the size of your thumb.
-Examples include a quarter of an avocado, 10-15 nuts or one tablespoon of a peanut or nut butter or vegetable oil.
+Examples include a quarter of an avocado, 10-15 nuts, or one tablespoon of peanut or nut butter or vegetable oil.

-If you’re working on specific body composition goals within short timeframes, you might have some questions around whether you need to make changes to your macro targets, like:
+If you’re working on specific body composition goals within short timeframes, you might have some questions about whether you need to make changes to your macro targets, like:

 Should You Reduce Your Other Daily Macros If You Go Over Your Fat Goal?